All Series > Virtue & Vice > Part 4

 “So whether you eat or drink, or whatever you do, do everything for the glory of God.” — 1 Corinthians 10:31 (NABRE)

-“Do your best to win full approval in God's sight, as a worker who is not ashamed of his work, one who correctly teaches the message of God's truth.” — 2 Timothy 2:15 (GNTD)
+“Do your best to win full approval in God's sight, as a worker who is not ashamed of his work, one who correctly teaches the message of God's truth.” — 2 Timothy 2:15 (GNT)

 “Finally, build up your strength in union with the Lord and by means of his mighty power.
 Put on all the armor that God gives you, so that you will be able to stand up against the Devil's evil tricks.
 For we are not fighting against human beings but against the wicked spiritual forces in the heavenly world, the rulers, authorities, and cosmic powers of this dark age.
 So put on God's armor now!
 Then when the evil day comes, you will be able to resist the enemy's attacks; and after fighting to the end, you will still hold your ground.
 So stand ready, with truth as a belt tight around your waist, with righteousness as your breastplate, and as your shoes the readiness to announce the Good News of peace.
 At all times carry faith as a shield; for with it you will be able to put out all the burning arrows shot by the Evil One.
 And accept salvation as a helmet, and the word of God as the sword which the Spirit gives you.
 Do all this in prayer, asking for God's help.
 Pray on every occasion, as the Spirit leads.
 For this reason keep alert and never give up; pray always for all God's people.
-And pray also for me, that God will give me a message when I am ready to speak, so that I may speak boldly and make known the gospel's secret.” — Ephesians 6:10-19 (GNTD)
+And pray also for me, that God will give me a message when I am ready to speak, so that I may speak boldly and make known the gospel's secret.” — Ephesians 6:10-19 (GNT)

 Related Quotes